ziwenzu/academic-kickstart/content/home/research.md

 +++
-# A Recent Publications section created with the Pages widget.
+# A Recent Blog Posts section created with the Pages widget.
-# This section displays recent blog posts from `content/publication/`.
+# This section displays recent blog posts from `content/post/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 90  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.

-title = "Recent Publications"
+title = "Research"
 subtitle = ""

 [content]